armoun/Cocktail/README.md

 ### License
-Transporter is released under the MIT license.
+Cocktail is released under the MIT license.
 See LICENSE for details.